Introducing Llangollen Railway

 The line then climbs steeply to reach Berwyn Station, from where the climb continues, through Berwyn Tunnel (1/3 mile) to Deeside Halt - a request stop only.
 From here the line rises gently for the next 2 miles to Glyndyfrdwy Station and village, and finally, on to Carrog on a gently rising grade.

-The line is currently being extended to Corwen Town, it is hoped we will get there at the end of the 2013 season. (please see Corwen pages for more information)
+The line is currently being extended to Corwen Town, it is hoped we will get there early 2014 (please see Corwen pages for more information)

 6430 and auto train coming out of Glyndyfrdwy